stcarrez/ada-awa/awa/docs/Installation.md

   * `--enable-distrib` to build for a distribution and strip symbols,
   * `--disable-distrib` to build with debugging support,
   * `--enable-coverage` to build with code coverage support (`-fprofile-arcs -ftest-coverage`),
-  * `--enable-aws` to build the AWS version provided by the AWA package,
-  * `--enable-xmlada` to build the XML/Ada version provided by the AWA package,
-  * `--enable-aws-secure-mail` to build with the support of AWS SMTPS,
   * `--with-aws=PATH` to control the installation path of Ada Web Server,
   * `--with-xmlada=PATH` to control the installation path of XML/Ada,
   * `--help` to get a detailed list of supported options.